-The objective of this Question is to manage the development and progress of multimedia standardization.
-The technical studies will be addressed in the relevant Questions of Study Group 16 as well as by other groups.
+The objective of this Question is to coordinate and manage the development and progress of multimedia and digital services standardization, within Study Group 16 and externally.
+The technical studies themselves will be addressed in the relevant Questions of Study Group 16 as well as by other groups.

 Study items